Term 4 Newsletter, 2023

 For more information on medication taken at school please refer to the College Handbook relevant to you:

-Buddy, our school support and wellbeing dog, is working in classrooms at both campuses on a flexible timetable so she can attend different classes and all-year groups.
-The Dogs Connect program is a whole-school wellbeing program that provides ongoing training and framework for Buddy in our community.
 Our school support and wellbeing dog is a much loved and important member of our community.
-We encourage anyone who would like to know more about this program to look through the website link: https://dogsconnect.net.au
+We encourage anyone who would like to know more about this program to visit the Dogs Connect website: https://dogsconnect.net.au

-Our team of staff who lead this program are all trained.
-We assure the community that this program will not involve anyone who does not wish to be involved.
-Buddy is having a positive impact on many people in our school, and we plan and arrange her time so the connection with Buddy will be offered on a wide variety of levels.
+We look forward to training several “student ambassadors” during the coming year and we assure the community that this program will not involve anyone who does not wish to be involved.
+Buddy is having a positive impact on many people in our school, and her timetable is arranged so that the student connection with Buddy will be offered on a wide variety of levels.

 Lockers are provided at no cost for students to store their school bags to improve security, and work, health and safety.
 Students are asked to clean out their lockers at the end of every term.
 Items left in lockers at the end of each term will be discarded.
 If you value the contents of your locker, please take it with you.

 Students are encouraged to keep lockers always locked, even when empty.
-We are keen to prevent unauthorised access to your locker and/or to have other people placing objects in lockers that do not belong there.
+We are keen to prevent unauthorised access to lockers and/or to have other people placing objects in lockers that do not belong there.

 Years 7-10 News